chiefenne/PyAero/docs/load.rst

 implemented file browser.
 This browser is restricted in terms of navigation.
 Only files and folders below a predefined root path are visible.
 The default root is the :file:`data/Airfoils` subfolder from the standard installation.
-The root path for airfoils can be changed by the user in the file :file:`src/Settings.py` by changing the value of the variable :code:`AIRFOILDATA`.
+The root path for airfoils can be changed by the user in the file :file:`src/Settings.py` by changing the value of the variable :code:`AIRFOILS`.

 The file browser is located in the toolbox on the left side of the application.
 It is the uppermost tab in the toolbox area.